Roosevelt Bridge

 We’re committed to keeping the public informed every step of the way.
 Check back for updates, construction schedules and any potential travel impacts.

-For additional project details, visit ODOT’s Roosevelt Memorial Bridge Project page.
+For additional project details, visit the Roosevelt Memorial Bridge Project page.

 To receive additional information or contact the public information team: